 By Lemma \ref{lem:suspsmash}

 and so it remains to show

 which again follows by the same techniques mentioned in Lemma \ref{lem:suspsmash}.
-The fact that this preserves composition is immediate from the previous remark and the functoriality of $\pi_{n+i}^{s}(-\land K_{i})$. \end{proof} \begin{thm} $H_{n}(-)$ satisfies the suspension axiom. \end{thm} \begin{proof} We use $\susptwo$ on each component.
+The fact that this preserves composition is immediate from the previous remark and the functoriality of $\pi_{n+i}^{s}(-\land K_{i})$. \end{proof} \begin{theorem} $H_{n}(-)$ satisfies the suspension axiom. \end{theorem} \begin{proof} We use $\susptwo$ on each component.
 By the above remark it suffices to show the following commutes:

 Expand the definition of $\susptwo$ and cancel the first term.
 We get

 We can then move the last term of the left hand side to the right and use functoriality of $\pi_{n+i+2}$ to get $\pi_{n+i+2}^{s}(\suspsmtwo(\Sigma X,,K_{i})\circ\Sigma X\land\kappa_{i}\circ\suspsm(X,K_{i+1})^{-1})$ on the right hand side.
 Then we use Lemma \ref{lem:suspsmash} to show